 You may already be familiar with Simons distinctive styled work as it’s made its way around many of the major design blogs, rightly so I think you’ll agree!… For further reading I definitely recommend checking out his Flickr Photostream for all his latest updates http://www.flickr.com/photos/simoncpage/.
 Also check his

-Roger Dean (born 31 August 1944), is an English artist, designer, architect and publisher, best known for his work on album covers for musicians (particularly Progressive Rock acts).
-His unique, instantly recognisable style often features exotic, fantastic landscapes typically populated with dramatic, impossible natural rock formations, lush alien wildlife/fauna, and strange organic structures…
+Roger Dean (born 31 August 1944), is an English artist, designer, architect and publisher and perhaps best known for his iconic work on progressive rock band album covers.
+His unique, instantly recognisable style often features exotic landscapes populated with dramatic and impossible natural rock formations, lush alien flora and fauna, and strange organic structures.

-With the release of James Cameron’s technically groundbreaking blockbuster “Avatar” Roger’s currently enjoying a surge of interest in his work, as it’s obvious Avatars design team have borrowed many visual cues… to be fair though, It’s pretty much inconceivable to think of fantasy and sci-fi art without thinking of Roger Dean.
+After the release of James Cameron’s blockbuster movie ‘Avatar’, Dean enjoyed a surge of interest in his work, as it’s obvious Avatar’s design team have borrowed many visual motifs found in Dean’s work.
+To be fair, it’s inconceivable to think of fantasy and sci-fi art without being influenced by the superlative work of Roger Dean.

 Ok so something of a different post – real world – a 21st-century frontier town glowing in the Antarctic twilight.

 This photograph is of Antarctica’s largest settlement & it’s logistical hub, the US administered “McMurdo Station” at its peak home to over 1,200 residents…

 I picked this image for a couple of reasons, firstly because anything to do with the icy wastes of Antarctica fascinates me! and secondly, because it looks very much like a recently “terraformed” world in the mould of a certain James Cameron film…